-Name of Sub-service Organization Name of System Function/Responsibilities Various third-party payroll processors Various systems Third-party payroll processors transmit payroll files to ARC during the second week after the end of a pay period.
-ARC uses these files for processing payroll disbursements.
+Name of Sub-service Organization Name of System Function/Responsibilities Various third-party payroll processors Various systems Third-party payroll processors transmit payroll files to ARC after the end of a pay period.
+ARC uses these files for recording payroll disbursements.
 Northrop Grumman Mission Systems (NGMS) GovTrip NGMS developed and hosts the GovTrip system, which is an E-Gov travel platform.
 NGMS is the vendor for E-Gov travel selected by the Department of the Treasury.
 NGMS maintains the data in their Business Data Warehouse for six years and three months.
-Dun & Bradstreet Central Contractor Registration (CCR) Primary registrant database for the U.S. Federal Government; collects, validates, stores and disseminates data in support of customer agency acquisition missions.
-Bureau of the Public Debt FedInvest Used to purchase and redeem Government Account Series (GAS) securities; data source for customer agency federal investment interfaced transactions with Oracle.
-Oracle Corporation Oracle on Demand ARC has migrated the hosting of Oracle and PRISM to Oracle on Demand for all their customer environments.
-The final ARC customer was migrated on February 16, 2010.
+General Services Administration (GSA) Central Contractor Registration (CCR) Primary registrant database for the U.S. Federal Government; collects, validates, stores and disseminates data in support of Customer Agency acquisition missions.
+Bureau of the Public Debt FedInvest Used to purchase and redeem Government Account Series (GAS) securities; data source for Customer Agency federal investment interfaced transactions with Oracle.
+Oracle Corporation Oracle on Demand ARC hosts its Oracle and PRISM applications at Oracle on Demand.
+BPD retains application administration responsibilities and Oracle on Demand provides the computer processing infrastructure and support thereto.
 Oracle on Demand staff serve as the database and system administrators and provides backup and recovery services for Oracle and PRISM.

-III.
+IV.
 CONTROL OBJECTIVES, RELATED CONTROLS, AND TESTS OF OPERATING EFFECTIVENESS